Varun Gandhi: Early life and education

 Feroze Varun Gandhi was born in Delhi on 13 March 1980 to Sanjay Gandhi and Maneka Gandhi.
 He is the grandson of former Prime Minister of India, Indira Gandhi and the great-grandson of India's first Prime Minister, Jawaharlal Nehru.
+He is the nephew of former Prime Minister of India, Rajiv Gandhi and cousin of Rahul Gandhi.
 Varun was born soon after Indira Gandhi regained power in the 1980 general election.
 Sanjay Gandhi died in a plane crash when Varun was three months old in June 1980.
 Indira was assassinated when Varun was four years old on 31 October 1984.
 Varun attended Rishi Valley School and the British School, New Delhi, where he ran for a position on the student council.
-He received B.Sc.(hon) from University of London.

-Early political career
+Political career

+Entry into politics

 Varun Gandhi was first introduced to the Pilibhit constituency by his mother during the 1999 election campaigning.
 Maneka had been a part of the National Democratic Alliance (NDA) since earlier but she and Varun formally joined BJP in 2004.
 Varun Gandhi campaigned for the party in the 2004 elections, covering over 40 constituencies.

 In an interview to Stephen Sackur on BBC's HARDTalk in October 2005, Gandhi answered questions about the reasons behind his political affiliation and defended his father as someone who had helped revive the industrialisation of India by starting Maruti Udyog and whose strategy helped the Congress party's comeback after the first ever non-Congress Janata Party government following an electoral routing for the Indira Gandhi-government after Emergency, among many other things.

+Increasing prominence within BJP

-As a Member of Parliament
+Elected as a Member of Parliament (2009-2014)

-In the 2009 general election, the BJP decided to field Varun Gandhi as its candidate from the Pilibhit constituency instead of his mother Maneka Gandhi.
+In the 2009 general election, the BJP decided to field Varun Gandhi as its candidate from the Pilibhit constituency instead of hindhi.
 He won the seat by receiving 419,539 votes and defeated his nearest contending candidate, V.M.
 Singh, by a margin of 281,501 votes.
 The victory was the strongest of any of the four Gandhi family candidates in the election: his mother Maneka Gandhi, aunt Sonia Gandhi and first cousin Rahul Gandhi.
 The security deposits of all other candidates, including those of V.M.
 Singh of the Indian National Congress and the Bahujan Samaj Party candidate Ganga Charan Rajput were forfeited.
 A case was filed against Gandhi for allegedly making a provocative speech about Muslims, at a meeting at Dalchand Mohalla area of Pilibhit; however, he was acquitted by in court in the matter.
 On 5 March 2013, a Pilibhit court acquitted Gandhi in the second hate speech case registered against him during the 2009 Lok Sabha election campaign.